JellyTitan/Sofle-Pico/build_log.md

 -  Made switch numbering the same sequence as the LED connections to make debugging easier.
 This required a big schematic/pcb revision - splitting the Switch/LED footprint combos out into seperate footprints.
 - Added tie in's for cirque trackpad breakout boards.
 Even though i couldn't get the cirque to work.
 - Revised keyplate outline to accomodate the Cirque breakout board risers.
+- Removed handedness pin from GP28.
+It would need a pull-up resistor, and I chose to omit that in lieu of flashing both hands seperately initially.

 ## Future Feature Wish list
 - [ ] The handedness pin config on the schematic was done by adding an extra pin - this is a hacky way to do things.
 I should use two seperate Pico footprints, one for each side.
 This would also make it easier to tweak the layout for the SMD footprints.